Team

 Karolina Placzynta

-Karolina is a linguist with a background in pragmatics, sociolinguistics and critical discourse analysis, as well as political sciences.
+Karolina is a linguist with a background in pragmatics, sociolinguistics, critical discourse analysis and corpus linguistics, as well as political sciences.
 She holds an MA in Applied Linguistics from the Manchester Metropolitan University, and an MRes degree in Politics and International Studies from the University of Bath (PoLIS).

 Contact